Joey Gallo Player Props: Twins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 3.97 team ERA ranks 10th across all MLB pitching staffs.
+- The Phillies' 4.00 team ERA ranks 11th among all league pitching staffs.

-- Phillies pitchers combine to give up 132 total home runs at a clip of 1.1 per game (to rank 12th in the league).
+- Phillies pitchers combine to surrender 136 total home runs at a rate of 1.2 per game (to rank 14th in the league).

-- The righty last appeared on Sunday against the Kansas City Royals, when he threw seven innings, allowing four earned runs while giving up seven hits.
+- The lefty last pitched on Tuesday against the Washington Nationals, when he threw 5 2/3 innings, allowing two earned runs while giving up six hits.

+- In 16 games this season, the 27-year-old has a 3.96 ERA and 8 strikeouts per nine innings, while giving up a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.